citp/privacy-policy-historical/d/dn/dnn/dnnsoftware.com.md

 Our Company does not currently respond to browser “Do Not Track” (DNT) signals or other mechanisms.
 Third parties may collect personal information about your online activities over time and across sites when you visit the Site or use the Service.

 If you are a California resident, California Civil Code Section 1798.83 permits you to request certain information regarding our disclosure of personal information to third parties for the third parties’ direct marketing purposes.
-To make such a request, please contact us by sending an e-mail to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+To make such a request, please contact us by sending an e-mail to privacy@dnnsoftware.com.

 Our site, products, and services are not intended to appeal to minors.
 However, if you are a California resident under the age of 18, and a registered user of our Site or Service, California Business and Professions Code Section 22581 permits you to request and obtain removal of content or information you have publicly posted.
-To make such a request, please send an e-mail with a detailed description of the specific content or information to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+To make such a request, please send an e-mail with a detailed description of the specific content or information to privacy@dnnsoftware.com.

  Please be aware that such a request does not ensure complete or comprehensive removal of the content or information you have posted and that there may be circumstances in which the law does not require or allow removal even if requested.